 Radiologic Technology Program

 The Radiologic Technology Program begins once a year at the beginning of the fall semester.
 The radiography curriculum is two years (24 continuous months) in length and graduates are awarded an Associate of Applied Science Degree (A.A.S).
 Many radiography students choose to complete their general education credits prior to beginning the program courses.

 Complete the online Minnesota West Application for Admission, including the required non-refundable one time application fee.
 Indicate Radiologic Technology as program major.

 Transcripts: Official high school and college transcripts must be sent directly to the Luverne Campus.
 If you previously attended an institution that is part of the Minnesota State Colleges and Universities system, you may not need to request a transcript.
 If you apply online, you will be notified immediately if you need to request your own transcript manually.
 The Registrar will evaluate transcripts for course currency upon admission to the program.

 Optional supplemental assessment material: This includes participating in job shadowing and submitting the completed Job Shadow Observation Form and submitting official ACT results.
-For more information about job shadowing see our Job Shadow Observation information sheet.
+Observation information sheet.

 Assessment Testing: Minnesota West has mandatory placement in courses based on the Accuplacer.
 Test information and sample questions are available for your review purposes.
 This test can be scheduled through the Luverne Center by calling 507-449-2772.